This post contains affiliate links.

 Montana Giant Garlic

 Montana Giant garlic is known for its large bulb size and mild flavor.
 It typically produces 4-6 big cloves per bulb.
-Montana Giant garlic is versatile and can be used in various culinary applications.
-Its flavor profile is generally described as slightly sweet and not overly pungent.
-It works well in roasted dishes, stir-fries, sauces, and soups.
+Because it is a sweet variety that isn’t very pungent, Montana Giant garlic is best used in recipes that need only a mild hint of garlic.ย

 Music Garlic